linoferreira/manhattan-vector/README.md

 The function to generate these plots is provided in the `fn-ggmanh_vec.R` script and is named `ggmanh_vec`.
 Please see the beginning of this file for a description of the different options available.

 To illustrate how to use the function, I provide a simple reproducible example in the script `make-manhattan-vec.R`.
-I start by downloading summary statistics of a GWAS of standing height in European-ancestry samples in the UK Biobank which includes 12 million variants from [Watanabe et al. (2019)](https://doi.org/10.1038/s41588-019-0481-0) (the article's preprint is available on [bioRxiv](https://doi.org/10.1101/500090) and the results can be downloaded from the [GWAS Atlas](https://atlas.ctglab.nl/)).
-I then call `ggman_vec` to make a basic Manhattan plot and export it to PDF format with `ggplot2::ggsave`, obtaining the file `ukb-height-gwas.pdf` whose size is **751kB**.
+I start by downloading summary statistics of a GWAS of standing height in European-ancestry samples in the UK Biobank which includes 10.6 million variants from [Watanabe et al. (2019)](https://doi.org/10.1038/s41588-019-0481-0) (the article's preprint is available on [bioRxiv](https://doi.org/10.1101/500090) and the results can be downloaded from the [GWAS Atlas](https://atlas.ctglab.nl/)).
+I then call `ggman_vec` to make a basic Manhattan plot and export it to PDF format with `ggplot2::ggsave`, obtaining the file `ukb-height-gwas.pdf` whose size is **773kB**.

 ## Runtime

-Making the example Manhattan plot mentioned above takes approximately 24min using four Intel Skylake 2.6GHz processors, each with 16GB of RAM.
-A simplified version in which we only plot points with p-value lower than or equal to 0.01 (approximately 1.2 million points) takes only 3min12s with the same resources and produces the file `ukb-height-gwas-pv2.pdf`.
-For comparison, a standard rasterised PNG plot takes 2min14s to make with a slightly modified (and not parallelised) version of Holtz Yan's original function.
+Making the example Manhattan plot mentioned above takes approximately 33min using four Intel Skylake 2.4GHz processors, each with 16GB of RAM.
+A simplified version in which we only plot points with p-value lower than or equal to 0.01 (approximately 1.2 million points) takes only 3min55s with the same resources and produces the file `ukb-height-gwas-pv2.pdf`.

 ## Dependencies